epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 *Fig. 6: Vesta plate model from DAMIT, with albedo texture overlaid on plates*

-> Note: On Unix-like systems you can prepare the file this way:
+> Note: On Unix-like systems you can convert the original file this way:
 >
-> curl -s https://astro.troja.mff.cuni.cz/projects/damit/stored_files/open/64137/albedo | sed -e's/ /\n/g'> vestaalbedo.txt
+> curl -s https://astro.troja.mff.cuni.cz/projects/damit/stored_files/open/64137/albedo | sed -e's/ /\n/g' > vestaalbedo.txt
+>
+> This replaces spaces by EOL, effectively transposing a simple list of values to a column-vector.

 ##### Overlay a Region of Interest